Godinton House and Gardens

 Though the great hall and great chamber deservedly get most of the attention at Godinton, there are other excellent period features, including a carved Jacobean staircase with heraldic beasts decorating the newel posts, and The White Room, with a plaster ceiling designed by Sir Reginald Blomfield.
 The interiors are full of fine furniture and historical collections of porcelain.

 The house can only be viewed by guided tours, but you are then free to explore the 12 acres of gardens at your leisure.

 The gardens were designed by Blomfield in 1895 and are his first major garden commission.
-The result is primarily an Arts and Crafts layout, with separate garden roms on varying colour schemes.
-From the formal gardens you can look out onto the 18th century parkland beyon.
-Though the formality of the late Victorian design has been softened over time, the essentials remain, including formal yew hedges and topiary, water features and wide lawns, balanced by a wild garden, a walled garden still with its original greenhouses, a delphinium collection, rose garen, Italianate garden, and a profusion of daffodils in early Spring.
+The result is primarily an Arts and Crafts layout, with separate garden rooms on varying colour schemes.
+From the formal gardens, you can look out onto the 18th-century parkland beyond.
+Though the formality of the late Victorian design has been softened over time, the essentials remain, including formal yew hedges and topiary, water features and wide lawns, balanced by a wild garden, a walled garden still with its original greenhouses, a delphinium collection, rose garden, Italianate garden, and a profusion of daffodils in early Spring.

 About Godinton House and Gardens

 Address: Godinton Lane, Ashford, Kent, England, TN23 3BP

 Attraction Type: Historic House

 Location: Off the A20 between Ashford and Lenham

 Website: Godinton House and Gardens